wdawson/okta.github.io/_source/_docs/api/resources/apps.md

 * The `client_id` must consist of alphanumeric characters or the following special characters `$-_.+!*'(),`.
 It must contain between 6 and 100 characters, inclusive, and must not be the reserved word `ALL_CLIENTS`.
 The `client_secret` must consist of printable characters, which are defined in [the OAuth 2.0 Spec](https://tools.ietf.org/html/rfc6749#appendix-A), and must contain between 14 and 100 characters, inclusive.

 * If `autoKeyRotation` is not specified, the client automatically opts in for Okta's [key rotation](/authentication-guide/tokens/validating-id-tokens).
-This property may be updated via the API or via the Okta Admin user interface.
+This property may be updated via the API or via the administrator UI.

 ~~~json
 {